the-red-feather/thesis/P1/thesis-context-definition.md

 <br><br>

 ## Problem 2 : Geoprocessing overall lacks ergonomics

+> [Ken] : maybe this is more of a motivation than a direct

+> [Stelios]: non-expert is a hard term to use.

+> [K & S] : name debugging as a major reason.

 Geodata processing can be very unfriendly to non-experts:
   - It is a notoriously hard endeavour.
 You pretty much require an expert.
   - Software is often hard to find, sometimes hard to install.